Overview of the Rheingau & Rhineland Palatinate

 Siegfried’s Mechanical Music Cabinet

-The place sets you off on a journey of musical adventure, with historical automated instruments.
-There is a huge collection of fantastic musical instruments that function like a computer.
-You will find an array of tools and machines for the production of organ pipes, music boxes, rolls of sheet music, cardboard sheet music, as well as perforated music disks.
-You can visit the nearby shop to purchase an authentic musical souvenir.
+Most important of all is that you'll get to know an array of tools and machines for the production of organ pipes, music boxes, rolls of sheet music, cardboard sheet music, as well as perforated music disks.

 Vineyard Stroll

 To walk off the lovely lunch you had, head back to the chairlift and go back up to the monument.
 When you get off at the Germania monument, take a leisurely stroll through the vineyards and back to the town.
 By the time you get back to the town, you should be nice and thirsty again.
-This means its time to test out how your taste-buds take to the local drinking fare.
+This means it's time to test how your taste-buds take to the local drinking fare.

 Wine-tasting: Weingut Georg Breuer